 Welsh assembly: Presiding officer wants more women AMs

-In a letter sent to each of the four parties, presiding officer Rosemary Butler says the assembly's make-up must reflect the population for it to be effective.
+Mrs Butler, who has written to the four party leaders, says the assembly's make-up must reflect the population for it to be effective.

-Ms Butler also voiced concerns that not enough women are "coming forward" in many walks of public life across Wales.
+She said women were not "coming forward" in many walks of public life across Wales.

 In 2006, 52% of the 60 AMs were women, but that figure has now fallen to 44%.

 In her private letters to the four parties, she urges action from the leaders.

 She told the Sunday Politics on BBC One Wales that the assembly had previously had "enormous success" in electing women, but the number has dropped.